Representative Image

 “In view of the current circumstances facing Indian football, and at a time when the collective support of all stakeholders is vital for the continued growth and stability of the sport, the All India Football Federation respectfully requests the support of the SDAT in extending the use of the stadium for the conduct of these six ISL matches on a rent-free basis,” the letter stated.

 In 2023, the Tamil Nadu government sanctioned Rs 25 crore for the renovation of the Jawaharlal Nehru Stadium, Chennaiyin’s home venue.
-Last year, the club also collaborated with the state government to revamp the stadium’s B Ground, which now serves as its official training facility.
+The club also collaborated with the state government thereafter to revamp the stadium’s B Ground, which now serves as its official training facility.